 Most of the time, monetization degrades the app user experience.
 Although it is still existent, this can be lessened and mitigated.
 Some users get turned off when the user experience is lowered.

-Also, the number of active users is the main factor to measure monetization revenue.
+Also, the number of active users is the main factor in measuring monetization revenue.
 It’s important for developers to take this into account when choosing an app monetization strategy because this figure is directly impacted by user experience.

 You may start to make money and increase the revenue from your mobile app with these clever monetization strategies: